 Ever noticed that you can do an image search with most search engines?
-Well, it goes without saying that your website and your business aren’t going to come up in an image search if you don’t have good, clear, tagged images.
+Your website and your business aren’t going to come up in an image search if you don’t have good, clear, tagged images.
 Geotagged images will come to the top of the page for local searches, making this strategy crucial.

 Opportunities to Add More Metadata

 Metadata is data about data and is the core of what search engines use in their algorithms that determine ranking and results.
-Images offer myriad ways to boost your site’s ranking
+Images offer a myriad of ways to boost your site’s ranking.

 - Image alt-text.
-Many web designers forget to enter information into this vital field.
-Alt-text assists those with visual impairment by providing text for screen readers to read that describes the image and provides information for those who are using text-only browsers or in case the images simply do not load for whatever reason.
-Alt-text for images is another way to reinforce location-specific information for your business, which improves your ranking in search results.
+Many web designers forget to enter information into this field.
+Alt-text assists those with visual impairment by providing text for screen readers to read that describes the image.
+It provides information for those who are using text-only browsers or in case the images simply do not load for whatever reason.
+Alt-text for images is another way to reinforce location-specific information for your business.

 - Captions and words adjacent to the photo.
 Images may use captions, which is another place you can add essential keywords and location information.
 Search engines look at the text near an image on a website in order to gather more information about the image, the site itself, and its relevance.

 - Geotagging data.
-This is very specific data that is invisible to users, but gold for search engines which are hungry for more information. geotagging is added automatically to many photos taken with smartphones or modern digital cameras that are GPS-enabled.
-The data are embedded in the photo itself and includes information such as where and when the photo was taken and with what device.
-You can add geotagging to your website most easily by just adding images that already contain geotagging data within them.
+Geotagging is added automatically to many photos taken with smartphones or modern digital cameras that are GPS-enabled.
+The data is embedded in the photo itself and includes information such as where and when the photo was taken and with what device.
+You can add geotagging to your website easily by adding images that already contain geotagging data within them.

 How Do I Add Geotagging Data to Photos and Images?